January 28, 2021

 reported that the criminal use of “high

-a ban on the devices was put in place.
-The
+since a ban on the devices was put in place.

-that the criminal use of such magazines jumped
+shows that the criminal use of such magazines

 The lessons are clear: gun control weakens the